actionml/universal-recommender/README.md

 Most recommenders can only use conversion events, like buy or rate.
 Using all we know about a user and their context allows us to much better predict their preferences.

-# Requirements
+# Requirements&mdash;The Universal Recommender Has Moved!

-The UR 0.8.0+ requires the Harness Machine Learning Server.
-0.7.3 and before runs in PredictionIO 0.12.1.
+The UR 0.8.0+ requires the [Harness Machine Learning Server](https://github.com/actionml/harness).
+0.7.3 and before run in PredictionIO 0.12.1.
 This repo is now build into Harness as a [pre-packaged Engine](https://github.com/actionml/harness/tree/develop/rest-server/engines/src/main/scala/com/actionml/engines/ur).

 # Documentation